 The leader (formerly manager) curriculum addresses the content and skill domains necessary to meet the CanMEDS Leader objectives and refers to the knowledge, skills and attitudes necessary to be an effective leader in the health care system.

-Leader theme content is delivered throughout the MD Program curriculum a variety of learning experiences including lectures, small group learning and simulations using tools such as Harvard business cases, change management simulations, Institute for Healthcare Improvement (IHI) modules and the Canadian Medical Association (CMA) leadership curriculum – in both foundations and clerkship.
+Leader theme content is delivered throughout the MD Program curriculum a variety of learning experiences including lectures, small group learning and simulations using tools such as Harvard business cases, change management simulations, and the Canadian Medical Association (CMA) leadership curriculum – in both foundations and clerkship.
 As the Leader theme is focused on skill development, several sessions are applied scenarios.

 As a medical graduate, you will be able to meet the curriculum objectives listed under 'Leader' on the MD Program competencies page.